Code-Institute-Submissions/Website-2/README.md

 * The "Gearlt Page" Was Displaying As Half The Actual Width In Chrome Developer Mode
 * The "Gearlt Page" Landing Page Was Not Fitting Correctly This Let Me To Restart The Page All Over

+## Validator Testing
+HTML
+* No errors were returned when passing through the official [W3C Validator](https://validator.w3.org/nu/#textarea) CSS
+* No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator)

+# Deployment
+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+* In the GitHub repository, navigate to the Settings tab
+* From the source section drop-down menu, select the Master Branch
+* Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here - https://seangrant18.github.io/Website/

+## Content
+* Instructions on how to implement the YouTube elements was taken from [W3Schools](https://www.w3schools.com/html/default.asp)
+* Font was taken from [Google Fonts](https://fonts.google.com/)

+## Media
+*